-6.1.17 Fertilizer applications were recorded at Holes 3 to 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
-Biological pesticides (Bactospeine) were applied in early June 2007 to suppress the army worms first but considered ineffective.
-Insecticide (Chlorpyrifos) was, therefore, applied to Holes 3 to 8 during the reporting month.
+6.1.15 Fertilizer applications were recorded at Holes 3 to 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
+Insecticide (Chlorpyrifos) was applied to Holes 3-8 & 11 during the reporting month.
 Water quality monitoring on fertilizer and pesticides is on-going mainly at the Northern Part of East Course during the reporting month.